JUST 3465 Ashkenazic Heritage: Poland, Russia, and Beyond

-Poland, home to a majority of the world?s Jews by the 17th century.
+Poland and Russia, home to Ashkenazic Jews for 800 years.
 East European Jews? religious and cultural traditions.
 Economic basis of Jewish life.
 Hasidism and its opponents.
 Acculturation, modernization, social and religious change.
 Modern Hebrew and Yiddish literature.
 New Jewish politics of Assimilationism, Territorialism, Zionism, Bundism, Folkism, Agudas Israel.
-First World War?s aftermath of dislocation and revolution.
-Jewish life and struggle between the World Wars.
+Mass migration to America, 1880-1924.
+First World War and revolution.
+Life and struggle between the World Wars.
 The Holocaust.
-In the Soviet Empire during the Cold War.
-After the collapse of Communism.
+Soviet Empire during Cold War.
+Soviet Jewry Movement, mass migration, collapse of Communism.

 Prerequisite: Sophomore status or higher; or permission of Chair.

 The City University reserves the right, because of changing conditions,

 to make modifications of any nature in academic programs and requirements

 of the university and its constituent colleges without advanced notice.

 Students are advised to consult regularly with college and department counselors